alexander-kuzmin-us/Storage-WebApp/README.md

 # **Udacity Full Stack Web Developer Nanodegree Project**

-This project was designed as a data-driven web-based application (app).
+This project was designed as a data-driven web-based application.
-App allows registered by Googlesignin users create, edit and delete their notes, divided into categories.
+App allows registered users create, edit and delete their notes, divided into categories.

 ## Software tools and skills used in this project: